How do I join 4-H?

 Who can join 4-H?

 Anyone who is in third grade to one year past high school graduation can be in 4-H. Younger children can join 4-H as Cloverbuds.
-Cloverbuds are in first or second grade.
-Oneida County Extension 4-H youth development staff member can answer your specific questions (see below).
-They can also help you join a 4-H club or help you start a new one.
-Any youth in grades Kindergarten and up can join 4-H.
+Cloverbuds are in kindergarten or second grade.
+Oneida County Extension 4-H youth development staff member can answer your specific questions.

 What do 4-H members do?